Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 <img src="static/Q7_SQL.PNG">

-## One of the most interesting analysises is.....
+## One of more interesting analysis is exploring which customer types take more trips or take longer trips

 <img src="static/Q10_Visual.PNG">